-Our daily work pressures are compounded by the near constant news streams of layoffs and foreclosures as well as our current troubled economy, which simply means that employees are feeling the effects of stress and anxiety more than ever before.
-With this scenario in mind, there has never been a more appropriate time for employers to keep the initiative of reducing stress at workplace a top priority.
+Our routine work pressures are completely compounded by the constant news streams foreclosures and layoffs along with our current troubled economy, this means that employees are now feeling the effect of anxiety and stress far more and frequent than ever before.
+With these scenario going around, it is a perfect time for the employers to take an initiative towards reducing stress at work and keep it as their a top priority.

 1. LEAD BY EXAMPLE

 To reduce workplace stress, it is extremely essential for the managers that they lead the employees with good examples.
 If in case, you’re a leader it is essential that you know the importance of keeping a lid on your own emotions; and not letting the negativity, anger, or stress rub off on your workforce.
 Always practice what you preach and make it certain that sure that you de-stress yourself at the end day, either by joining a gym, going for a run or either socializing with family or friends.